 Ctrip Network Architecture Evolution in the Cloud Computing Era

-This article comes from my talk Ctrip Network Architecture Evolution in the Cloud Computing Era at GOPS 2019 Shenzhen (a tech conference in Chinese).
-The content is gently re-structured to make it more ease of reading as a post, and slightly updated to correct some inaccuracies.
+This article comes from my talk Ctrip Network Architecture Evolution in the Cloud Computing Era in GOPS 2019 Shenzhen (a tech conference in Chinese).

 - About Me

 - 3.1 K8S Network In Private Cloud

 - 4 Cloud Native Solutions